 The takeaway from your beloved tea choices is quite healthy and tasteful.
 So, don’t hesitate to get you a perfectly brewed tea.
 Serve it cold or hot, it’s your choice.
 But you will enjoy it for sure.

 If you are looking to Buy Tea online from a Certified Organic Tea Store then visit our website greattearoad(dot)com

 We love this tea!
 If your goal is a smooth and pick-me-up kind of tea, this is the one!
 Golden monkey black tea is an exceptional black tea with a hint of cocoa note.
 A light sweetness can also be found with this tea.
 It is very smooth and can re-brew using the same tea leaves.

 It is good for both hot or cold brew.

 CAFFEINE LEVEL: High

-For cold brew, use about 1.5 teaspoon per 8 oz of water.
-Brew over night in the refrigerator.
+For cold brew, use about 1.5 teaspoons per 8 oz of water.
+Brew overnight in the refrigerator.